Electronic Dance Music Superstar Avicii Dies At 28

 "This was obviously the hardest decision of my life so far," he told The Hollywood Reporter in 2016.
 "But so far it has paid off tremendously in terms of well-being for me.
 I'm happier than I have been in a very very long time.
 Stress-free more than I have been in a very long time.
 I can't say I'm never going to have a show again.
 I just don't think I'm going to go back to the touring life."

-The producer did, however, return to music in August 2017, one year after his self-imposed exile.
+The producer did, however, return to music in August 2017, one year after his self-imposed exile, releasing the EP Avici (01) in August.
 "This is the first year I felt like I've been able to kind of live normally for the first time in eight years or something."

+Speaking about his 2017 documentary, Avicii: True Stories, director Levan Tsikurishvili, a personal friend of the DJ's, told Variety, "That life can look exciting and glamorous on Instagram and social media, but you don't really have any idea what's going on behind that."